 The Office of Financial Aid is required by federal statute to calculate the earned and unearned portions of Title IV aid based upon the amount of time the student spent in attendance.
-The percentage of time completed in the period is calculated by dividing the number of days completed by the total number of days in the period.
+The percentage of time completed in the period is calculated by dividing the number of days completed by the total number of days a student was scheduled to complete.

 Until the student has completed 60% of the period, a pro rata schedule is used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
-After completing 60% of the period, a student has earned 100% of the Title IV funds he or she was scheduled to receive.
+After completing 60% of the period, a student has earned 100% of the Title IV funds they were scheduled to receive.

 For a student who withdraws after completing 60% of the period, there are no unearned funds.
-However, ACOM must still complete a Return calculation in order to determine whether the student is eligible for a post-withdrawal disbursement.
+However, the school must complete an R2T4 calculation in order to determine whether the student is eligible for a post-withdrawal disbursement.